-By Melissa Meyer, DNP, PMHNP-BC, Child Psychiatry Specialist at DMG Desert Horizon Integrative Medicine
+By Melissa Meyer, DNP, PMHNP-BC, Child Psychiatry Specialist

 The holidays are a time of peace, love, joy, and family, but it’s also a time where schedules are irregular, routines are disrupted, meals are heavier, and sugar abounds.
 For children of all ages, these changes can be difficult; if the child has depression, anxiety, an eating disorder, attention deficit disorder (ADHD) or other emotional or behavioral health challenges, the holidays can compound the issue.